Radiotherapy

 External beam radiotherapy

-You’ll have radiotherapy in a special treatment room with a large machine called a linear accelerator (linac).
-You’ll be asked to lie in a certain position – usually the same way you lay in your planning scan.
+You’ll have radiotherapy in a treatment room with a large radiotherapy machine called a linear accelerator (linac).
+You’ll need to lie in a certain position – usually the same way you lay in your planning scan.
 Your treatment is delivered by radiographers.
 They’ll help you to get in the right position.
 Once you’re ready, the radiographers will leave the room and deliver the treatment.
-They’ll be able to watch you, and you can communicate with them if you need to.
-Having the treatment usually only takes a few minutes.
+They’ll be able to watch you, and you can talk with them if you need to.

 Having radiotherapy doesn’t hurt.
-But you may find it uncomfortable staying in position while you’re having it.
-Your radiotherapy team will make every effort to make you as comfortable as possible.
+But you may find it uncomfortable to stay in position while you have it.
+Your radiotherapy team will try to make you as comfortable as possible.

 Internal radiotherapy